Surveying: Surveying institutions

 Most countries' governments regulate at least some forms of surveying.
 Their survey agencies establish regulations and standards.
 Standards control accuracy, surveying credentials, monumentation of boundaries and maintenance of geodetic networks.
 Many nations devolve this authority to regional entities or states/provinces.
 Cadastral surveys tend to be the most regulated because of the permanence of the work.
 Lot boundaries established by cadastral surveys may stand for hundreds of years without modification.

 Most jurisdictions also have a form of professional institution representing local surveyors.
 These institutes often endorse or license potential surveyors, as well as set and enforce ethical standards.
 The largest institution is the International Federation of Surveyors (Abbreviated FIG, for Fédération Internationale des Géomètres).
 They represent the survey industry worldwide.

 Building surveying

 Most English-speaking countries consider building surveying a distinct profession.
 They have their own professional associations and licensing requirements.
-A building surveyor can provide technical building advice on existing buildings, new buildings, design, compliance with regulations such as planning and building control.
+A building surveyor can provide technical building advice on existing buildings, new buildings, design, and compliance with regulations such as planning and building control.
 A building surveyor normally acts on behalf of their client ensuring that their vested interests remain protected.
 The Royal Institution of Chartered Surveyors (RICS) is a world-recognised governing body for those working within the built environment.